CoRoT-20

 CoRoT-20 is a star, which is located in the constellation Monoceros at a distance of about 4011 light years from the Earth.
 The star is orbited by at least two planets.

 Characteristics

 CoRoT-20 is a very young star of 14.66 magnitude by astronomical standards.
-Its age is estimated at approximately 100 million years.
+Its age is estimated at 100 million years.
 In terms of mass and radius, it is almost identical to the Sun.
 Its surface temperature is about 5880 kelvins.
 CoRoT-20 got its name thanks to the space telescope CoRoT, which discovered its two planets.

 Planetary system

 In 2011, a group of astronomers working within the CoRoT program announced the discovery of the planet CoRoT-20b and CoRoT-20c in this system.
 It is a hot gas giant, more than four times the mass of Jupiter.
 However, the planet's radius is only 84% of Jupiter's, which indicates an average high density.
 CoRoT-20b and c both orbit close to its parent star - at a distance of 0.09 AU The discovery of the planet was made by transit method.